 2001 - Igor Bišcan scored his first reds goal as we thumped Crystal Palace 5-0 at Anfield to progress to the Worthington Cup Final, 6-2 on aggregate.
 Danny Murphy bagged a brace, to add to strikes from Robbie Fowler and a bearded Vladimír Šmicer.

 2015 – We were held to a goalless draw at Anfield by Bolton Wanderers in our FA Cup Fourth Round tie, with future reds keeper Ádám Bogdán impressing in the visitors’ goal.
 We won the replay, making it as far as the Semi-final that season.

 Off the mark

-1914 – Forward Robert McDougall scored on his reds debut, the only goal of the game at West Bromwich Albion, and his only strike for us.
+1914 – Forward Bob McDougall scored on his reds debut, the only goal of the game at West Bromwich Albion, and his only strike for us.

 1920 - Left-half Tom Bromilow grabbed the first of his eleven reds goals as we won 3-0 at Bolton Wanderers, with Billy Lacey and Tom Miller also scoring.

 1999 – Steve Harkness and Jason McAteer both played their 139th and final reds games in our cruel 2-1 defeat at Manchester United in the FA Cup Fourth Round.
 Michael Owen gave us an early lead, but United struck twice in the dying minutes, through one of Dwight Yorke’s eight goals past us and Ole Gunnar Solskjær.

 1948 - We also lost to United at the same stage, going down 3-0 at Goodison Park.
 John Morris struck one of his seven goals past us, with Jack Rowley bagging one of his six and Charlie Mitten netting one of his five past us.